SQLite Index

 The idx_contacts_name index is removed completely from the database.

-In this tutorial, you have learned about SQLite index and how to utilize indexes for improving the performance of queries or enforcing unique constraints.
+In this tutorial, you have learned about SQLite indexes and how to utilize them to improve the performance of queries or enforce unique constraints.

 Was this tutorial helpful ?